 Paralyzed limbs often feel weak.
 Muscles might exhibit uncontrollable spastic movements.
 The weakness and paralysis hinder the ability to change position without assistance.
 Seniors may not be able to walk or turn when standing secondary to a loss of balance.
 The physical unsteadiness might also be the result of damage in the region of the brain that controls balance.
 Swallowing or bowel and bladder control might also be affected.

 Muscle weakness prevents seniors from performing everyday tasks like toileting and bathing.
-If your senior loved one needs professional in-home care in Boca Raton, Home Care Assistance is here to help.
+If your senior loved one needs professional in-home care in Stroke home care Assistance is here to help.
 We are a trusted provider of respite and 24-hour care, and we also offer specialized Alzheimer’s, dementia, Parkinson’s, and stroke care for seniors.

 It’s not unusual for stroke survivors to tire easily during the first weeks following the event.
 The tired feeling may last for months.
 Prolonged fatigue might also be a side effect of medication or the onset of depression.